discosultan/penumbra/README.md

 ### Working with shadow hulls

 Hulls are polygons from which shadows are cast.
 They are usually created using the same geometry as the scene and can be ordered both clockwise or counter-clockwise.
-Hull points can be manipulated though the `hull.Points` property.
+Hull points can be manipulated through the `hull.Points` property.

 For a hull to be valid and included in the shadow mask generation, it must conform to the following rules: